quochuy103/quochuy103/README.md

 ## 🚀 Featured Projects

-> Selected projects focused on learning and real-world application.

 ### 🏠 Room Rental Platform
 A web application that helps students find rental rooms with images, pricing, and details.